kabirbaidhya/webpack-file-preprocessor-plugin/examples/html-minifier/README.md

 # HTML Minifier Example

-A simple example of emitted html minification using this plugin.
+A simple example of minifying raw HTML files before they're emitted using this plugin.

 ## Trying out